 2. If you are from North America, just as a tourist, you can stay in Panama for 180 days without jumping through all the hoops to get a digital nomad visa.

 This visa will be granted to those foreigners who intend to work remotely within the Republic of Panama for a period of nine (9) months, renewable once for the same period.
-The foreigner who applies for this Visa must meet, in addition to other applicable specific requirements, Health Certificate, Criminal Record, etc. with the following prerequisites:
+The foreigner who applies for this Visa must meet, in addition to other applicable specific requirements, the Health Certificate, Criminal Record, etc. with the following prerequisites:

 To have a work contract with a foreign transnational company, or be a self-employed worker, in the remote working model.